PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

 }
 ```

+todo: show how to register it as a service
-We have just created a basic Form data provider usage which will prefill our title with `Customer service` text but by default it will return `service` string.
+We have just created a basic Form data provider usage which will pre fill our title with `Customer service` text but by default it will return `service` string.

 ## Form Builder